VAlgoLang/valgolang.github.io/_sources/tutorial.rst.txt

 A rule of thumb is that data structures are the types of things you might have learnt in a CS class (trees, lists, and so on) and which you might find interesting to animate.
 All primitives begin with a lower case letter while data structures will begin with a capitalised letter.

-For those of you interested in the nuts and bolts, this distinction was made to make it clear in the type system what sorts of variables should be centre-stage in the animation.
+For those of you interested in the nuts and bolts, this distinction was made to make it clear in the type system for the programmer what sorts of variables should be centre-stage in the animation.

 A comprehensive list of data structures "baked in" to the language is detailed below.